Jhyde927/Marooned/Marooned.md

 what else.
 Built another linux version and got mouse look working on the virtual machine.
 Island levels run at like 30 frames.
 Dungeon was like 22.
 Pretty good for a VM with 2 cores 8 gigs of ram and 256meg vram.
 If we drawModelInstace instead it would probably run at like 60.
 Well there is 200 draw calls on terrain maps.
 200 chunks.
 32x32 dungeons are (32x32) * 2 + walls draw calls.
 That's why it's slower now. less draw calls outside. and no giant model eating the vram.
 We could fustum cull the dungeons. do the cone trick again. don't draw tiles outside the cone. make it higher than the fov so theres a buffer.

+-You weren't including the .so files in the linux build. ./Linux_Build.sh automatically makes a tar.gz file with the .so files included.

 Implemented frustum culling for dungeons.
 We use the same cone technology we use for heightmap chunks.
 I moved all the separate draw functions into one DrawDungeonGeometry.
 There we create the cone and check if the dungeon piece is in the cone before drawing it.
 This improves laptop frame rate to almost 60 all the time for 32x32 maps.
 Makes the frame rate less consistant but faster, just like the outdoor chunks.
 It even works at like 30 frames on the VM.

 Maybe redo the pirate in a comic book style like the raptor.
 If I can get good generation.
 I only have like 20 credits left.
 This is going to take at least 50 I think.
 It does seem to be better at recreating comic book style than pixel art or anything too small.
 The question is will it look good in game, or will it be uncanny valley again.